-The Chichibu Night Festival in Chichibu is among the three largest and most well-known festivals, together with the Gion Festival in Kyoto and the Takayama Festival in Hida.
+The Chichibu Night Festival in Chichibu is among the three largest and most well-known festivals, together with the Gion Matsuri in Kyoto and the Takayama Festival in Hida.

 Taking place in Saitama Prefecture's Chichibu area, the “Chichibu Night Festival” is an important part of Japan’s historical culture.
 In 2016 it was registered as a UNESCO Intangible Cultural Heritage as “Chichibu Festival Yatai and Kagura.”

 Given the current Covid-19 circumstances, it was announced that while the Chichibu Night Festival will go on in 2020, it will be significantly scaled back:

 - Dashi Floats will not be paraded

 - Fireworks have been canceled